Equal Playing Field?

 From Families Protecting the Valley Newsletter Archive September 19, 2011

 It is damn near impossible to keep up with the insanity that passes for economic policy in this country.
 Does it really make sense for this country to subsidize other countries to compete with our own farmers and help put them out of business?
-While local Central Valley governments are trying to figure out ways to raise property taxes on their own farmers in California even more, the feds are giving away hundreds of millions of dollars to farmers in Morocco to compete in the olive, date, fig and almond businesses.
+While local governments are trying to figure out ways to raise property taxes on their own farmers in even more, the feds are giving away hundreds of millions of dollars to farmers in to compete in the olive, date, fig and almond businesses.
 There are so many agencies so out of control in so many places in so many ways it's getting more and more difficult just to keep track.

 If you dare read the article below, please take care to make sure your brain doesn't explode.
 We'll just give you a couple of brief thoughts and then you're on your own.
 Consider this from olive grower Dennis Burreson: "We're struggling to survive, only to find out that our own country is subsidizing the very place that could put us out of business."